Dog-Friendly Gold Coast, QLD: Visiting with a Dog

 Dog-Friendly Beaches on the Gold Coast

 It’s a must to head to one of the beautiful Gold Coast beaches with your pup for a romp on the sand and in the water.
 However, keep in mind that dogs are strictly prohibited from within 200m of flagged bathing areas.
-There’s signs reminding you of this at beach access points, plus sometimes on the sand.
+There’s signs reminding you of this at beach access points, plus sometimes even on the sand.

 The Spit Dog Beach: One of the most popular off-leash dog beaches on the Gold Coast, located on the ocean-facing side of the Spit in Southport.
 Dogs are allowed off-leash from the entrance opposite Muriel Henchman Park north to the seaway rock groyne.
 It was certainly busy on the sunny Saturday morning we visited!